 (c) Preliminary Cost Reimbursement Agreement.
-At the time an application for an Operator's License is filed with the Town, the applicant shall execute for the benefit of the Town an agreement agreeing to pay and providing adequate security guaranteeing payment of the cost of the investigation, review and processing of the application, including any Retained Expert and staff administrative costs.
+At the time an application for an Operator's License is filed with the Town, the applicant shall execute for the benefit of the Town an agreement agreeing to pay and providing adequate security guaranteeing payment of the cost of the investigation, review and processing of the application, including without limitation by way of enumeration, legal, engineering, acoustical, planning, environmental, and staff administrative costs.
 The agreement and the security shall be in form and substance acceptable to the Town.
 The Town shall not begin processing the application until the preliminary cost reimbursement agreement is approved and signed and until the required security is provided to the Town.
-The Town may accept an initial deposit to begin license processing and to provide an estimate to the applicant of anticipated costs, but it shall not incur processing costs beyond that for which a deposit or other security has been approved.